isektionen/iare-cms/README.md

 iare-cms is built on top of the popular headless CMS [strapi.js](https://strapi.io), which allows us to create API & GraphQL endpoints very quickly for a fast and agile development enviroment.

-It's fully built with javascript and is 100% customizable, meaning that we can extend it with in-house built plugins for future endeavours.
+It's fully built with javascript and is 100% customizable, meaning that we can extend it with in-house built plugins for future endeavours..

 ## Roadmap